Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Bug – A bug is a fault in the software that’s detected during testing time.
 They occur because of some coding error and leads a program to malfunction.
 They may also lead to a functional issue in the product.
 These are fatal errors that could block a functionality, results in a crash, or cause performance bottlenecks

-Defect – A defect is a variance between expected results and actual results, detected by the developer after the product goes live.
-The defect is an error found AFTER the application goes into production.
-In simple terms, it refers to several troubles with the software products, with its external behavior, or with its internal features.
+Defect—A defect is a variance between expected results and actual results detected by the developer after the product goes live.
+It is an error found AFTER the application goes into production.
+In simple terms, it refers to several troubles with the software product, its external behavior, or its internal features.

-Error – An error is a mistake, misunderstanding, or misconception, on the part of a software developer.
-The category of developers includes software engineers, programmers, analysts, and testers.
-For example, a developer may misunderstand a design notation, or a programmer might type a variable name incorrectly – leads to an error.
-An error normally arises in software, it leads to a change the functionality of the program.
+Error—An error is a mistake, misunderstanding, or misconception on the part of a software developer.
+Developers include software engineers, programmers, analysts, and testers.
+For example, a developer may misunderstand a design notation, or a programmer might type a variable name incorrectly—both lead to errors.
+An error normally arises in software and changes the program’s functionality.

 You can even check out the details of Manual Testing with the Manual Testing course.

-A software test engineer is a professional who determines how to create a process that would best test a particular product in the software industry.
+A software test engineer is a professional who determines how to create a process for testing a particular product in the software industry.

 “Testing of a previously tested program to ensure that defects have not been introduced or uncovered in unchanged areas of the software, as a result of the changes made is called Regression Testing.”